-The Russian attacks on Ukrainian energy infrastructure, continue to have an impact with ongoing blackouts.
-Locally scheduled brown- and blackouts have been reported countrywide and should be expected.
+Attacks on both Russian and Ukrainian infrastructure have continued during the past week, including reports highlighting the impact on Ukrainian energy infrastructure which continue to experience scheduled blackouts.
+Countrywide and locally scheduled brown- and blackouts should be expected.
 The ability for Russia to continue the targeted attacks on Ukrainian energy infrastructure, remains dependent on Ukrainian ability to protect the same facilities, which is also linked to their overall available air-defense capabilities.
 The local impact on maritime operations, from Russian attacks, is likely to vary and some disruption cannot be ruled out, including possible impact on port operations.